Back To Top

 Maintenance of Disciplinary Records

-Records relating to academic dishonesty will be maintained by the executive associate dean of the student’s assigned college to promote consistency of penalties for academic dishonesty and to ensure appropriate action against repeat offenders.
-In order to ensure that minor and nonrecurring infractions do not negatively impact a student’s career beyond Marquette University, a student may petition to the executive associate dean of his or her academic college to have relevant academic disciplinary records expunged after the student graduates or leaves the university.
-The executive associate dean has sole authority to consider and to grant or deny such petitions.
-The university will release a student’s disciplinary records to potential employers, governmental agencies, other educational institutions, or other organizations or individuals only if authorized to do so by the student in question or if compelled by law.Back To Top
+Records relating to academic dishonesty will be maintained by the Office of the Registrar to promote consistency of penalties for academic dishonesty and to ensure appropriate action against repeat offenders.
+The university will not release a student's disciplinary records to any other person and/or entity, unless authorized to do so by the student in question or when compelled by law.Back To Top

 Professional Ethics and Standards